Property Investment Returns in Samaná: Rental Yield Guide

 Honest investment analysis requires honest risk assessment.
 Here's what could reduce your returns:

 Seasonality and vacancy.
 Samaná's low season (June–November) means weeks of empty calendars.
-Budget for 42–55% occupancy, not the 70%+ some agents promise.
+Budget for ~50% blended occupancy, not the 70%+ some agents promise.

 Property management from abroad.
 This is the single biggest frustration international owners report.
 A bad manager means missed bookings, poor reviews, and deferred maintenance.
-Budget 20–25% of gross revenue for competent management, and interview at least three companies before committing.
+Budget 15–25% of gross revenue for competent short-term management (use 20% as a planning midpoint), and interview at least three companies before committing.

 Hurricane exposure.
-Samaná sits in the hurricane belt.
-The NOAA National Hurricane Center tracks seasonal risk — insurance is non-negotiable at $900–$1,800/year.
+The DR sits in the hurricane belt, but Samaná and the north coast are notably less hurricane-exposed than the south coast and Punta Cana.
+The NOAA National Hurricane Center tracks seasonal risk — insurance is still non-negotiable at ~$1,200/year midpoint.
 Concrete construction (standard in the DR) handles storms far better than wood-frame alternatives.

 Market saturation signals.
 Las Terrenas has seen significant new construction.
 More supply means more competition for guests.
 Differentiated properties — unique design, beachfront access, strong reviews — will outperform generic units.
 Understand the neighborhood dynamics before buying.